 - 31.12.2024

 The ICRC is the most important partner of SDC in the humanitarian field.
 About one third of the SDC Humanitarian Aid budget is allocated to the ICRC.
-The core contribution of CHF 80 million reflects Switzerland’s interest for the ICRC to have strong and well-established headquarters in Geneva.
+The contribution of CHF 56 million to ICRC country programs reflects Switzerland’s interest to have a strong ICRC throughout the world and to contribute to alleviate the suffering of people affected by conflicts.

 01.01.2024